arkbriar/ssmgr/README.md

 Plugin protocol and implementation | 2017-02-10 | `[0%===================]` |
 Advanced features `*` | 2017-02-28 | `[0%===================]` |

-P.S. tasks with `*` are not considered in release plans.
+P.S. tasks with `*` will not be considered in release plans.

 1. We will freeze feature when tasks without `*` are all realized.
 2. When developing advanced features, we will provide an option to disable them.